 The program is designed to target young people who are alienated or socially withdrawn, over time, it has been shown that all young people benefit from participation in DRUMBEAT.
 The most successful groups comprise young people of a similar age but with a range of presenting issues rather than just those with difficult behaviours.

 Click here for information on DRUMBEAT as a Bullying Prevention Initiative

 DRUMBEAT in your school

-Schools generally train their own staff members and purchase drums in order to deliver the program.
+Schools generally train their own staff members and purchase drums to deliver the program.